The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 BEST TIME OF THE YEAR TO HIKE THE JMT

-In order to avoid potential snow conditions in the Sierra Nevada Mountains (which can make your thru-hike a bit more tricky), the best months to attempt the John Muir Trail is early July through late September.
+In order to avoid potential snow conditions in the Sierra Nevada mountains (which can make your thru-hike a bit more tricky), the best months to attempt the John Muir Trail are early July through late September.

 You might be able to get by in June and October, but just know it’s a bit more “shoulder season” if you’re trying to avoid snow.
 It all depends on the year and how much snow California gets during the season.

-My favorite month in the Sierra Nevada is September.
-Less bugs, less crowds, better weather.
+My favorite month in the Sierra Nevada is September – fewer bugs, fewer crowds, better weather.
 However, since this is a lottery system, I opted to apply for mid-August, because if my John Muir Wilderness permit wasn’t accepted I could apply again early September for one more shot.
-I’ll explain that more about that later.
+(I’ll explain that more about that later.)

 Note: Wildfire Considerations - In the past few years, wildfires have often closed down the National Forests for several weeks starting around Labor Day and into September.
 The National Forest is a huge portion of the John Muir Trail, and so many hikers (including Michael & I) have been kicked off the trail due to these closures.

-It’s hard to say for sure if this will happen again in future years, but wildfires are becoming a more and more frequent threat to this area and the thru-hiking community.
-This should be something to at least consider when planning dates for your hike.
+It’s hard to say for sure if this will happen again in future years, but wildfires are becoming a more and more frequent threat to this area and the thru-hiking community, so this should be something to at least consider when planning dates for your hike.

 Average temperatures on the JMT Trail.